parse-community/docs/_includes/unity/push-notifications.md

 #### Sending Pushes to Queries

-Once you have your data stored on your `Installation` objects, you can use a `%{ParseQuery}` to target a subset of these devices. `Installation` queries work just like any other [Parse query](/docs/unity/guide#queries), but we use the special static property `ParseInstallation.Query` to create it.
+Once you have your data stored on your `Installation` objects, you can use a `ParseQuery` to target a subset of these devices. `Installation` queries work just like any other [Parse query](/docs/unity/guide#queries), but we use the special static property `ParseInstallation.Query` to create it.
 We set this query on our `ParsePush` object, before sending the notification.

 ```csharp
 var push = new ParsePush();